nextail/pulpocon23-dagster/doc/chapter_2/README.md

    ---
    **Assignment**

+   - Observe which format your materialized assets are currently stored (under the local `data/` folder)
-   Materialize all your assets in JSON format in S3 (S3 is represented as localstack in the project)
+   - Materialize all your assets in JSON format in S3 (S3 is represented as localstack in the project)

    > Test: visualize the data in S3 using your web browser, under localstack_host/dagster/
    >
-   > (if you are executing dagster in your local machine, local stack host is 127.0.0.1:4566, if you are executing it through codespaces, the host is exposed publicly, check out your codespace ports)
+   > (if you are executing dagster in your local machine, local stack host is `127.0.0.1:4566`, if you are executing it through codespaces, the host is exposed publicly, check out your codespace ports)

    <details>